zerolawtech/ZAP-Tech/README.md

-# SFT Protocol
+# ZAP Protocol

 ## Description

-The SFT protocol is a set of smart contracts, written in Solidity for the Ethereum blockchain, that allow for the tokenization of financial securities.
+The ZeroLaw org-Augmentation Protocol (ZAP)  is a set of smart contracts, written in Solidity for the Ethereum blockchain, that allow for the tokenization of financial securities.
 It provides a robust, modular framework that is configurable for a wide range of jurisdictions, with consideration for real world needs based on today’s existing markets.
 SFT favors handling as much permissioning logic on-chain as possible, in order to maximize transparency for all parties involved.

 ## How it Works

-SFT is designed to maximize interoperability between different network participants.
+ZAP is designed to maximize interoperability between different network participants.
 Broadly speaking, these participants may be split into four categories:

 * **Issuers** are entities that create and sell security tokens to fund their business operations.
 * **Investors** are entities that have passed KYC/AML checks and are are able to hold or transfer security tokens.